salimsalimbelkacem/portfolio-website/README.md

 > make sure to have the latest version of go

-now these are optional and you can build the project without them, they are just nice to have for development
+These are optional and you can build the project without them, they are just nice to have for development
 - [air](https://github.com/air-verse/air)
 - a procfile-based process manager like [foreman](https://github.com/ddollar/foreman) or [overmind](https://github.com/DarthSim/overmind)

 # Setup and build
-using `make` will install the rest of the dependencies and libraries in the project (echo, templ and tailwind) then build everything
+Using `make` will install the rest of the dependencies and libraries in the project (echo, templ and tailwind) then build everything

-using `make setup` will just install the dependencies
+Using `make setup` will only install the dependencies

+Using `make build` will only build the project

+You can use `make` to only build the project if the setup is already done

+# Node Package Manager
-by default tailwind will be installed using pnpm so if you want to use `npm`, `yarn` or `bun` for setup and build:
+By default tailwind will be installed using pnpm so if you want to use `npm`, `yarn` or `bun` for setup and build:
 `make NPM=<your-package-manager>`

-only the ones specified are suported
+> Only the ones specified are suported

-# build
-you can build everything using `make build`